 pivot

-Splits the rows of DataFrame
+Splits the rows of a DataFrame

-and groups them horizontally into new columns based on values from one or several columns of original DataFrame
+and groups them horizontally into new columns based on values from one or several columns of the original DataFrame

 .